gowthamkishore3799/ml-model/readme.md

 Here’s an updated version of your **Machine Learning Algorithms Repository** description, with more detailed information on the algorithms:

+Ideally the code was maintained in another repo, moved here for better visibility

 ---

 # **Machine Learning Algorithms Repository**